 Do you have video elements on your website?

-Like having a welcome video, talking about your years of experience in the appliance repair industry, and why the customer should choose you, would be all great content to include in a welcome video great and really helps with conversion.
-You also could have a video describing each of the appliance repair service that you offer.
+Like having a welcome video, talking about your years of experience in the ac repair and appliance repair industry, and why the customer should choose you, would be all great content to include in a welcome video great and really helps with conversion.
+You also could have a video describing each of the air conditioner repair or appliance repair service that you offer.

 One for refrigerator repair, one for dishwasher repair etc. And then another video explaining why they should contact you versus competition.